stevemclaugh/preservation-torrent/Setup.md

 To close your terminal session in the Docker container, press `ctrl+p`, then `ctrl+q`.

-Now enter the following two commands kill the running Docker container and restart it in detached mode.
+Now enter the following two commands to kill the running Docker container and restart it in detached mode.

 ```
 docker rm -f transmission